uconneeb/eebcareer/paul.md

 Click the Create Account button.

 Leave everything set to the defaults (check unlimited public repositories for free, and don't check any checkboxes).
-Press the Continue button.
+Press the "Continue" button.

 #### 3. Tailor your experience

-Provide whatever information you want in this section, then press the Submit button.
+Provide whatever information you want in this section, then press the "Submit" button.

 #### 4. Click "Start a Project”.